HandyGuySoftware/HexClock/README.txt

 Setting the clock
 -----------------
 The clock has two buttons: Mode and Set.
-Holding the Mode button for three (3) seconds will put the clock into Setup Mode.
+Holding the Mode button for 3 seconds will put the clock into Setup Mode.
 The LED on the Mode button will light up to indicate that you are in setup mode.

 When you enter setup mode the display will blank and only the "hours" portion of the display will be lit.